Dzeiberg/ClassPriorEstimation/README.md

-# ClassPriorEstimation
-Fast Nonparametric Estimation of Class Proportionsin the Positive-Unlabeled Classification Setting
+# Fast Nonparametric Estimation of Class Proportionsin the Positive-Unlabeled Classification Setting